cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 * MacPeet at [hackintosh-forum.de](https://www.hackintosh-forum.de) for a modified `AppleALC.kext`.
 (Now released as version 1.3.4)
 * See [RESOURCES.md](RESOURCES.md) for other threads, sites, posts I used to get this to work.

+## Status

-### THIS IS WORK IN PROGRESS.
-I will continously update these documents as I go along.
+I consider this guide complete and finished.
+Many have used it successfully already.
+I will continously update these documents as needed.